scottvcaputo/MountainCarDQN/README.md

 - iterations = 200

-Additional Notes: The episode count could be made higher but was found to be after roughly 300 episodes.
-This could be made higher to more effectively train the model, but seems to plateu in effectiveness after roughly 450 epsiodes.
+Additional Notes: The episode count could be made higher but was found to be effective after roughly 300 episodes.
+This could be made higher to more effectively train the model, but seems to plateau in effectiveness after roughly 450 epsiodes.